grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 Get started/03 Running xk6-browser.md

 2. Interact with elements on your webpage
 3. Wait for page navigation
 4. Run both browser-level and protocol-level tests in a single script
+5. Run xk6-browser tests in a Docker container

 <Blockquote mod="note" title="">